Childcare choices – what are your options?

 Nannies are much more of a financial commitment than a childminder.
 There are agencies that will help you find and vet one (they don’t have to have qualifications) and then help you organise the necessary PAYE and holiday pay.
 In some cases, parents save costs by setting up a nanny-share.

 If your nanny is live-in, ensure you have the physical space.
 A live-in nanny can help with babysitting, washing and cooking - even travel with you - but check out what they are prepared to do before signing on the dotted.
 It is an intimate relationship, and one that can extend your family, so choose carefully.

 Au pairs operate similarly, though they are often using childcare to fund studies or careers or improve their English, whereas nannies make childcare their career.
 Au pairs tend to be younger, and often from overseas.
 There are rules and regulations governing their employment and stay.
 Typically they will require some time off for study.

 The good ones have waiting lists.
 To get a place you need to book in for a minimum of two half days a week, and pay for this for all 52 weeks of the years - regardless of sickness, holidays, or staff training days.

 Costs vary enormously from £30-80 per day, depending on where you are in the country, and what is included in the price (eg meals, nappies, sun cream).

 Every nursery should assign one key person who will reassure your child, document their learning and development and deal with their nappies/toilet trips: this person - and their manager - is vital to your child’s happiness.

-Have a look at: finding the right nursery school for your child.
+Have a look at: Nursery schools finding the right one

 The disadvantage of a nursery is the lack of flexibility - you need to ensure that your child is independent enough to be away from you for a minimum of half a day at a time; hard, when you may be easing your way back into work.
 If you get to know a nursery well, they may cut you some slack - especially with siblings.